Strategic procurement and improvements to internal processes led to significant cost savings for insurance firm Tryg.

 NLS was co-designed with Efficio and implemented in waves to address claims expenditure in each major product area, as well as associated spending categories such as IT and facilities management.

-There was also an in-depth analysis of how procurement had been undertaken, which found a need for better procurement skills, processes and infrastructure, and standardised procurement practices.
+There was also an in-depth analysis of how procurement had been undertaken, which found a need for better procurement skills, processes and infrastructure, and standardized procurement practices.
 Claims handling practices and guidelines were either missing or inconsistent across departments.

 Below is an overview of how NLS sought to achieve these substantial and sustainable savings in four key ways.